-(quarters 22 to 9 before alert filing), the average number of inquiries increases from 0.4 in the quarter before alert filing to 0.6 at the time of filing.
+Panel A of Figure 2 displays a very large and transitory increase in the number of credit applications that coincides with the quarter the extended alert is filed.
+Relative to the base period (quarters 22 to 9 before alert filing), the average number of inquiries increases from 0.4 in the quarter before alert filing to 0.6 at the time of filing.
 The coefficient can be interpreted as six out of 10 consumers accumulating one additional credit application shortly before the fraud occurs.
 This increase is consistent with consumers' personal information being stolen by criminals and used to apply for credit.
 It is possible that consumers become aware of identity theft because this spike in applications triggers letters or phone calls from creditors.
 Results from the NCVS show that almost 50 percent of identity theft victims discover identity theft through such communications.
-The number of inquiries decreases to pre-fraud level by the third quarter after alert filing and remains on a downward trend.
+The number of inquiries decreases to prefraud level by the third quarter after alert filing and remains on a downward trend.

-Panel B of Figure 2 plots the average number of new revolving accounts for fraud victims before and after they file an alert (revolving accounts include general-purpose credit cards issued by banks and credit unions as well as revolving credit offered by retailers for purchases made at their stores).
-This figure shows that new revolving accounts begin to increase sharply a few quarters before the fraud alert filing and peak one quarter before filing.
-On average, one out of 10 fraud victims have one new revolving account opened during that time.
-This finding is consistent with criminals using consumers' stolen personal information to open new revolving accounts in the quarter after identity theft or fraud.
-The number of new accounts declines quickly once the fraud is discovered and extended fraud alert filed.
-It remains suppressed for up to 22 quarters after identity theft.

-Certain types of identity theft and subsequent fraud involve criminals changing the address on the consumer's financial accounts, which can trigger a change in the address that creditors report to the credit bureau.
-In our data, we are unable to distinguish between fraudulent and genuine address changes.
+Panel B of Figure 2 plots the average number of new revolving accounts for fraud victims before and after severe identity theft (revolving accounts include general-purpose credit cards issued by banks and credit unions as well as revolving credit offered by retailers for purchases made at their stores).
+This figure shows that new revolving accounts begin to increase sharply a few quarters before the extended alert filing and peak one quarter before filing.
+On average, one out of 10 severe identity theft victims have one new revolving account opened during that time.
+This finding is consistent with criminals using consumers' stolen personal information to open new revolving accounts.
+Extended alert filers have, on average, between 0.05 and 0.1 fewer new revolving accounts in the quarter after severe identity theft.
+The number of new accounts declines quickly once the fraud is discovered and the extended fraud alert filed.
+It remains suppressed for up to 22 quarters after fraud.
+Certain types of serious identity theft and subsequent fraud involve criminals changing the address on the consumer's financial accounts, which can trigger a change in the address that creditors report to the credit bureau.14 In our data, we are unable to distinguish between fraudulent and genuine address changes.
 However, we can see if an address change is reversed to the original address in the subsequent quarter.
-Thus, we can compare the pattern of reverse address changes at the time an extended fraud alert is filed with patterns prior to and after the event.
-Panel C of Figure 2 plots the fraction of fraud alert filers who revert their address to the prior quarter's address over event time.
+Thus, we can compare the pattern of reverse address changes at the time an extended fraud alert is filed with patterns prior to and after the event.15 Panel C of Figure 2 plots the fraction of severe identity theft victims who revert their address to the prior quarter's address over event time.
 The coefficients imply that around 1 percent of victims reverse address changes at the time of fraud and an additional 1.5 percent of victims do the same one quarter after alert filing.
-Thus, we find evidence of a sharp increase in reverse address changes at the time the fraud alert is filed and one quarter after, consistent with the consumer reversing address changes made by criminals.
+Thus, we find evidence of a sharp increase in reverse address changes at the time the extended alert is filed and one quarter after, consistent with the consumer reversing address changes made by criminals.